MonoTech01/Linux/LinuxServer_Lab_II.md

 -------------------------------------------------------------------------------------------------------------------
 # Performance
 # 1
+- Access to my first vm lst2 and generate SSH key

 ssh-keygen -t ed25519 -C "lst2

 ssh-keygen: This is the command used to generate SSH key pairs.